JohnnyLdeAlba/enigmav/README.md

 apt-get update
 ```

-Next you'll need to install PHP 5.6 and all the additional dependancies needed for EnigmaV to run.
+Next you'll need to install PHP 5.6 and all the additional dependancies needed for Enigma V to run.

 ```bash
 sudo apt install php5.6 php5.6-mysql